Terms and Conditions of Business

 4. The goods delivered by the Manufacturer shall also be accepted by the purchasing partner in the case of minor defects.

-1. All items to be delivered remain the property of the Manufacturer (contractor) until the invoice for products/services provided has been settled by the Purchasing Party.
+1. All items to be delivered remain the property of the Manufacturer until the settlement of the claims owed to the Manufacturer under the contract.

-2. Pursuant to section 4, for the duration of the reservation of property rights the Purchasing Party is not entitled to liquidate, give away, pawn or transfer the delivered goods to secure a debt.
+2. Subject to the provisions in section 4, for the duration of the retention of title, the Purchasing Party is not entitled to sell, give away, pledge, or transfer the delivered goods as collateral.

-3. In the case of seizure or attachment by third parties of the goods in reserve, the Manufacturer must be informed immediately in writing so that he can take legal action as per § 771 in the Code of Civil Procedure.
-Should the third party not be in a position to reimburse the costs incurred in and out of court related to legal action as per § 771 in the Code of Civil Procedure, the Purchasing Party shall be liable for the resulting damages.
+3. In the case of seizure or attachment by third parties of the goods in reserve, the Manufacturer must be informed immediately in writing so that he can take legal action as per § 771 of the German Code of Civil Procedure.
+Should the third party not be in a position to reimburse the costs incurred in and out of court related to legal action as per § 771 of the German Code of Civil Procedure, the Purchasing Party shall be liable for the resulting damages.

 5. In the case of delayed payment of the Purchasing Party, the Manufacturer is entitled to take back all delivered items.
-The acceptance of returned goods does not signify withdrawal from contract, unless this has been explicitly clarified in writing.
-After seizure, the purchased items are at the disposal of the Manufacturer to utilize, sell or exploit as desired.
-Proceeds can be offset against accounts payable by the Purchasing Party – after deduction of costs incurred in the exploitation process.
+The return of the goods does not constitute a withdrawal from the contract, unless explicitly stated in writing.
+After the return of the purchased items, the Manufacturer is entitled to their disposal, and the proceeds from the disposal shall be credited against the liabilities of the Purchasing Party, less reasonable disposal costs.

 6. The Purchasing Party is obligated to take care when handling the purchased items.
-In particular, he is obligated to insure them adequately at replacement value against damage from fire and water, and against theft.
-Should maintenance and inspection work be necessary, the Purchasing Party is required to have this performed in good time at his own expense.
+In particular, he/she is obligated to insure them adequately at replacement value against damage from fire, water, and theft.
+Should maintenance and inspection work be necessary, the Purchasing Party is required to have this performed at their own expense and in a timely manner.

-8. Should the purchased item(s) be inseparably mixed with other items not belonging to the Manufacturer before full payment has been effected, the Manufacturer shall acquire joint ownership of the new item(s) in relation to the value of the purchased item(s) (final invoice amount, incl.
-VAT) to the additional items at the point in time when all the items are put inseparably together.
+8. Should the purchased item(s) be inseparably mixed with other items not belonging to the Manufacturer before full payment has been affected, the Manufacturer shall acquire joint ownership of the new item(s) in relation to the value of the purchased item(s) (final invoice amount, including VAT) to the additional items at the point in time when all the items are put inseparably together.

-9. The Purchasing Party shall also assign any claims to secure accounts receivable by the Manufacturer, which are created against a third party by the combination of the purchased goods with real estate.
+9. The Purchasing Party shall also assign any claims to secure the Manufacturer’s claims against them arising from the combination of the purchased goods with real estate against a third party.

-10. When required by the Purchasing Party, the Manufacturer is obligated to release the collaterals to the extent by which the realisable value of the collateral exceeds the receivables by more than 10%; it rests with the Manufacturer to decide which collaterals are to be released.
+10. When required by the Purchasing Party, the Manufacturer is obligated to release the collaterals to the extent that the realizable value of the collaterals exceeds the receivables by more than 10%; it rests with the Manufacturer to decide which collaterals are to be released.

 1. Claims relating to apparent defects are not recognized after delivery and acceptance of the goods.